tr8dr/tr8dr.github.io/_posts/2021-05-12-BarPatterns.markdown

 ### Features
 The next question was, what set of features captures the geometry of the chart pattern?
-I started with simple features, with the notion that could add more, as and if necessary:
+I started with simple features, with the notion that could add more sophistication, as and if necessary:

 - __for each bar in our rolling window__ (for example 20 bars):
   * normalized open to high